roq-trading/roq-api/README.md

     # install the quinclas tradingapi
     conda install -y quinclas-tradingapi

-    # write logs to the console (otherwise you'll find the logs in /tmp)
-    export GLOG_logtostderr=1

     # you should now be able to run an example, like this
     example-strategy --local-address /var/tmp/gateway.sock